drew-y/zircon/README.md

 - `static` - Folder that is copied into the build
 - `favicon.ico` - The sites favicon
 - `defaults.yml` - Acts as the default info in each content frontmatter

-See the example in the [content](#content) section.

-## Content

-The content directory is the most important directory in a Zircon site.
-It is where all the main content of your site goes.
-The final site output directly mirrors the structure of this folder.

-Detailed Rules:

-- `.md` files are passed through a markdown compiler, followed by the handlebars compiler.

-- `.hbs and .md` Are processed by the handlebars compiler followed by the markdown compiler.
-Any handlebars expressions are given a context containing the following
-  data:
-  - The content frontmatter data merged with the data from defaults.yaml
-  - A "root" object that decribes the entire site (see SiteFolder src/definitions.ts for interface)
-  - A "local" object that decribes the directory the content file is in. (see SiteFolder src/definitions.ts for interface)

-- `.hbs, .md, and .html` Are finally injected into the layout specified by either the front matter or the `defaults.yml` file (if layout is not defined in front matter).
-Once handlebars has finished compiling the file it is written to the output directory.

-- `All other files` are coppied exactly as they are to the output dir.

-Note.
-The "front matter" is a plain text metadata specified at the top of a content file in yaml format and in between two sets of three dashes (`--- YAML ---`).

 **Example:**